Australian natives better suited to bushland than backyards

 What it takes to grow them successfully

 Growing large eucalypts requires significant space and long-term planning.
-Regular coppicing can be used to limit height and manage canopy size, but is not suitable for all types.
+Regular coppicing can be used to limit height and manage canopy size, but is not suitable for all species.
 In many cases, they are only practical on larger properties.

-Choosing a more suitable option
+A more suitable option

 For home gardens, smaller native trees or mallees provide similar character and wildlife value without dominating.